 - Rags

-Step 3: Paint Back Side of Door
+Step 3: Paint the Back Side of the Door

 Tools and Materials Needed:

-- Paint (High quality semi-gloss)
+- Paint (High-quality semi-gloss)

-- Roller paint brush
+- Roller paintbrush

 - Paint pan